Skip to main content

 How it works

 PMI — private mortgage insurance — is what lenders charge on conventional loans with less than 20% down; it protects them, not you, if the loan defaults.
 The premium is a yearly percentage of your original loan amount, paid monthly: a 0.75% rate on a $360,000 loan is $2,700 a year, or $225 a month.
-To find when it ends, we run your amortization schedule and apply the federal Homeowners Protection Act thresholds: you can ask your servicer to cancel PMI once the balance reaches 80% of the home's original value, and it must end automatically at 78%.
+To find when it ends, we run your amortization schedule and apply the federal Homeowners Protection Act thresholds: you can ask your servicer to cancel PMI once the balance reaches 80% of the home's original value, and it must end automatically at 78% — with a third backstop at the midpoint of your loan term that applies whatever the balance is.
+All three are broken down in the section above.

 The gap between those two thresholds is real money — on a typical loan, waiting for automatic termination instead of requesting cancellation costs another year-plus of premiums.
 Two things this tool doesn't model: appreciation (if your home's value has risen, a new appraisal may get PMI cancelled years earlier) and extra principal payments, which pull both dates forward.
 FHA loans work differently — their mortgage insurance (MIP) often lasts the life of the loan.